 Safety Considerations in Research

-Available safety data comes from preclinical and limited clinical studies:
+Available safety data comes from both preclinical and clinical studies:

 Optimal dosing frequencies to best mimic physiological GH pulsatility